Eagan High School: Technology

-In 2011, district 196 rolled out a new tool to its schools: Google Apps.
+In 2011, district 196 rolled out a new tool to its schools: Google Apps (later Google Workspace for Education.
 This Google Apps platform gave students and faculty access to collaborative educational tools such as Google Drive, Google Docs, and Google Slides.
 Most teachers at EHS currently use this platform to grade student assignments and monitor student collaboration activities.
 Many students there now prefer using Google Docs as an alternative to Microsoft Word or Pages, as they can work with other students more easily online.
 Because of the positive feedback District 196 has received from its students about Google Apps, it plans to keep using it as an educational tool.

 In 2012, EHS's health department began using iPad 2s in the classroom.
 In each health classroom, there are 40 iPads available for student use; students use them to read articles selected by their teachers, take tests and quizzes using Infinite Campus, also an online testing platform, and watch videos pertaining to the subject matter they are currently studying.
 Eagan is the first high school in District 196 to implement the iPad in the classroom.

 In 2013, EHS began participating in a beta-test program of different electronic devices for potential use throughout ISD 196.
 In the 2013–14 school year, freshman history classes tested the use of Chromebooks in the classroom.
 This program was being expanded in the 2014–15 school year district-wide, as several classrooms beta-tested the use of iPad Minis for each student.

 In 2015, voters in district 196 approved a bond referendum that designated $5 million per year for ten years to improve technology in the school; one part of this plan was to provide an iPad mini to every student in fourth through 12th grade.
 In the first phase of the district-wide one-to-one initiative in 2016, every EHS 9th grader was given an iPad mini.
 The iPad minis were used to allow students to work together, take online notes, turn in assignments online, and even take online quizzes and tests.

 In 2017, EHS seniors, and juniors were given full-sized iPads, while all the other students were given iPad minis.
 This completed the district-wide one-to-one initiative so that every student in the building would have access to the internet from their own personal iPads.